mries92/EnderBag/readme.md

 ---
 ## Features
 - A configurable custom item which provides access to the ender chest when right clicked.
-- An `/enderbag` command which opens the ender chest directly, includes aliases.
-- Both features can be disabled entirely if you only want one or the other.
 - Resource pack support, the item can be skinned to look like a native item.

 ## Configuration Options